dominicanstey/dominicanstey.github.io/index.md

 layout: home
 ---

 I am a Research Associate at the University of Cambridge.
+My research focuses on measurements of the cosmology of the early universe and the first stars and development of novel Bayesian data analysis techniques to achieve these measurements.